fluentforward/cljs-binding/README.md

 cljs-binding provides a few functions that make it easy to dynamically create elements with bindings applied.

-### Dynamic binding
+### apply-binding

-The `apply-binding` function can be used to apply a binding to an element. apply-binding takes and element and the binding you wish to apply.
-The binding be an atom e.g.
+The `apply-binding` function can be used to apply a binding to an element. apply-binding takes an element and the binding you wish to apply.
+The binding can be an atom e.g.

 ```
 (def name (atom "matthew"))